stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage.md

 Retention types:

 * **$\infty$**: files are kept as long as the user account exists on Sherlock.
-* **limited**: files are kept for a fixed length of time after they've been last modified.
+* **time limited**: files are kept for a fixed length of time after they've been last modified.
 * **job**: files are only kept for the duration of the job and are automatically purged when the job ends.

 ### Features and purpose